RobertTalbert/discretecs/MTH325-Fall2024/course-docs/MTH 325 Fall 2024 syllabus.md

 ## Other class policies

 **Instructor availability:** Email (talbertr@gvsu.edu) is the best way to reach me with a message outside of class meetings. **All messages needing a response will receive one within one (1) working day** (that is, Monday through Friday).
+Emails sent on Fridays will get a response by the end of the following Monday.
 I typically check email **twice during the working day** (early morning and late afternoon) and **do not check email after 5:00pm, before 7:00am, or at any time on weekends**.
 If you send a message during those times and your message needs a response, you will get one promptly when I am back at work.
 But in particular, please note that **messages in the evenings and on weekends will not typically get an immediate response**.

-**Announcements and email**: You'll receive an announcement packet each week on Sunday, with an overview of the due dates and plans for the week.
+**Announcements and email**: You'll receive an announcement packet on Blackboard, each week on Sunday, with plans for the week, a list of due dates, and other announcements.
 Announcements may appear in between Sundays if there is something time-sensitive that needs your attention.
 Announcements are posted on Blackboard and copied to your GVSU email. **Please check your GVSU email at least once a day, 7 days a week** in order to stay up to speed with course happenings.

 **Attendance:** Regular class attendance has been shown to correlate more strongly with student success in the class than any other variable.
 You are urged, and expected, to attend every class meeting unless it is physically impossible or inadvisable.
 Attendance at each class meeting earns 1 engagement credit, so by simply attending class you will earn most of the credits needed for an "A" in the course.
 Students who do not attend class consistently will be contacted to discuss their situations further.
 If you have a life situation that makes consistent attendance difficult, please bring it to my attention immediately so we can discuss your options.

 **Late work and makeups:** The policies for late work and makeup work are indicated below.
 If you have a particular life situation that makes it difficult to meet deadlines consistently, please let me know and we'll talk about it.

 - *Exams*: These are done on paper in class meetings.
 If you miss an exam day, there are designated makeup days set aside on the calendar for makeups.
-Please see the Calendar for those.
 No other makeups are allowed.
 - *Advanced Homework*: These come with a deadline both for the initial submission and for revisions.
 Initial submissions are not allowed after the initial deadline; revisions are allowed at any point up to, but not beyond, the revision deadline.
 - *Proof problems* sometimes have a deadline for initial submissions.
 Like Advanced Homework, no initial submissions are allowed past that deadline.
 But, some proof problems will be deadline-free; and there is no deadline on revisions for any proof problem other than the last-call deadline of Sunday December 8.
 - *Homework and engagement credit* items may not be submitted after their deadlines.
 (Some engagement credit items may not have deadlines in the first place.)